-It is always advised to read the full product label before taking any supplements.
+You should always read the full product label before taking any supplements.

-Please feel free to ask any questions or to book a consultation with myself at the clinic in Eastbourne, call us on 01323 722499.
+Please feel free to ask any questions or to book a consultation with myself.
+Please call us at the clinic in Eastbourne, con 01323 722499.

 Yours in Health,

 Aggarwal, B.B., Yuan, W., Li, S. and Gupta, S.C., 2013.
 Curcumin‐free turmeric exhibits anti‐inflammatory and anticancer activities: Identification of novel components of turmeric.
 Molecular nutrition & food research, 57(9), pp.1529-1542.

 Maroon, J.C., Bost, J.W. and Maroon, A., 2010.
 Natural anti-inflammatory agents for pain relief.
 Surgical neurology international, 1.

 Jayaprakasha, G.K., Rao, L.J. and Sakariah, K.K., 2006.
 Antioxidant activities of curcumin, demethoxycurcumin and bisdemethoxycurcumin.
 Food chemistry, 98(4), pp.720-724.